TUDelft-CITG/MUDE/book/intro.md

 ### Updates and Citation

-The document is a work in progress, and while it will certainly be updated for the second year of MUDE, it will also be used in Q4 as part of the Hydraulic and Offshore Structures track (a unit on probabilistic design) and an elective unit on Flood Risk Analysis in Q1 of the 2023-24 academic year (open to all students at Delft).
-If you must cite this document, we suggest the following:
+The book is a work in progress, and while it will certainly be updated for the second year of MUDE, it will also be used in Q4 as part of the Hydraulic and Offshore Structures track (a unit on probabilistic design) and an elective unit on Flood Risk Analysis in Q1 of the 2023-24 academic year (open to all students at Delft).
+If you must cite this book, we suggest the following:

 `Lanzafame, R. (2023) Risk and reliability analysis for MUDE.
 Delft University of Technology, the Netherlands. https://tudelft-citg.github.io/MUDE/ `